twolfson/twolfson.com/articles/startup-time-investing.md

 <!-- Trying something new, like an intro hook to a YouTube video.
 Intro line then personal line as an aside -->

-> Hi, I'm Todd.
-I'm a startup engineer; 3x first engineer, former Uber engineer, and have worked at many more startups.
-In this article, I'll be covering how to use and invest your hours at a startup.
+*Hi, I'm Todd.
+I'm a startup engineer; 3x first engineer, former Uber engineer, and have worked at many more startups.<br/>In this article, we'll be covering how to use and invest your hours at a startup.*

 <!-- TODO: Does this stylistically work?
 Do we need something new in our UI? -->

-There's an unwritten list of competing tasks and priorities that organically occur through the process of running a startup.
-These can vary wildly so I'm going to start with an example from [Underdog.io][], a curated job candidate <-> company marketplace:
+There's an unwritten list of competing tasks and priorities that organically occur from running a startup.
+Here's an example for [Underdog.io][], a curated job candidate <-> company marketplace:

 - Review new candidate applications
 - Send out weekly batch of new candidates to companies